whage/thesis/thesis.md

 I started wondering what else was out there that could increase programmer productivity and software quality.
 This curiosity led me to choosing type systems as the topic of my thesis.

-My goal with this thesis is to gain a more fundamental understanding of programming languages, the structures and algorithms behind them.
+My goal with this thesis is to gain a more fundamental understanding of the semantics of programming languages, the structures and algorithms behind them.
 First, I'll survey the history and theoretical background of type systems.
 I'll look at how type systems evolved, and how they can be categorized.